 Motivating a Hard-to-Reach Medicaid Population

 Motivating people to go to the doctor when nothing feels wrong is a challenge.
-What’s even more challenging is motivating a hard to reach the Medicaid population when simply making contact is the biggest barrier to driving action.
+What’s even more challenging is motivating a hard to reach population when simply making contact is the biggest barrier to driving action.

 An innovative health plan with a large Medicaid population partnered with Icario to not only drive more people to visit their primary care physician for a wellness visit, but improve their overall contact rate.
 The plan was having a difficult time connecting and wanted to test the effectiveness of digital outreach methods, a method they hadn’t previously tried.